 Dr. E. James Potchen at Michigan State University in East Lansing studied the accuracy with which certified radiologists studied x-rays.
-One of the things he found was that even those who were the worst at it were highly confident in the accuracy of their work.
-That's how health care professionals see the world.
+One of the most interesting things he found was that even those who were the worst at it were highly confident in the accuracy of their work.

-Asking health care professionals to make medicine more transparent is ignorant.
-Not only don't they see it when their colleagues are the problems.
-They especially don't see it when they themselves are the problem.
-So how would they recognize the wall they have built between patients and the information patients must have to make safe choices when they don't see it themselves?
+This is one of the reasons that asking health care professionals to make medicine more transparent is ignorant.
+They don’t see it when their colleagues are the problems.
+They especially don’t recognize it when they themselves are the problem.
+So how would they recognize the wall they have built between patients and the truth?

 The Great Sidewalk of Medicine

-Something I hear repeatedly from people in medicine is that the rest of the world could not "understand" the tough calls, the gray areas, the complexity of medical knowledge.
+Something I hear repeatedly from people in medicine is that the rest of the world could not “understand” the tough calls, the gray areas, the complexity of medical knowledge.
 As though a patient would need a medical degree to know if she were being raped.
-And would be incapable of recognizing when no one reported it.
-And would have no way of learning that it was because the injuries were iatrogenic that no one would diagnose them (see blacklisting).
+And would be incapable of recognizing when no one would report it.

 When a self-interested behavior is the norm accepted by all of your colleagues, perspective has little chance.
-Walls appear to be merely the sidewalks you walk on, not the walls you have created for someone else.
+Walls appear to be merely the sidewalks you walk on.